Time and Space

 The second part of the project takes the geographical distance between photographs of the same place as a jumping off point for thinking about photography’s mutability.
 While multiple institutions may own the same photograph, they may vary in printed size and condition, to name some examples.
 The instability of 1970s chromogenic dyes also makes for pronounced variations in color due to fading over time.
 Digitized versions of these photographs available on museum websites make these variations at once more apparent and more opaque.
 Differences in digital image size, color modes, and scanning technologies accentuate the phenomenon of variation while adding their own versions, muddying the ability to know much at all about the physical print despite the claims of digital archives to tell us just that.

-The user is given the opportunity to explore these issues through an interactive interface where images can be toggled between what we might think of “thumbnail” and “full size” images, generically put.
+The user is given the opportunity to explore these issues through an interactive interface where images can be toggled between what we might think of “thumbnail” and “full size” images, generically put, as well as between prints.
 That some images can be enlarged much more than others—due to differences in scanned resolution–points again to the opaque inconsistencies marring the assumed transparency of the digital archive.
 Where possible, I hope to include as such metadata as possible about the photo objects as well as the digital images.

 At Shore’s 2017 retrospective at MoMA, I was pleased to find this display of photographs that gives aesthetic support to my independently-derived interface.